Crazy1111j/Fun-and-Random-Websites/README.md

 48.https://rankdle.com/ Guess The Rank Of Someones Gameplay In 5 Different Games

-49.https://niturobert.github.io/gmailkit/ Able To bypass Administrator In Order To Use Reddit In Email Format In Order To Search Up SubReddit Use Compose
+49.https://niturobert.github.io/gmailkit/ Able To bypass Administrator In Order To Use Reddit In Email Format In Order To Search Up SubReddit Use Compose:NOT FOR SCHOOL COMPUTER

 50.https://secretmenus.com/ Shows Secret Items In Menus And How To Get Them